Laparoscopic Surgery Malpractice

 Errors in laparoscopic surgery illustrate a broader dilemma characteristic of medicine in the 21st Century: how must physicians adapt to the demands of technological advances?
 Laparoscopic surgery--also known as minimally invasive surgery--promises smaller incisions, faster recovery times, and better access for the surgeon to the organ involved in the procedure.
 Originally and most commonly applied in gall bladder surgery, the use of laparoscopy has spread to cancer surgery, gastric bypass surgery, and gynecologic and urologic procedures.

 Laparoscopic surgery carries risks of its own, however, some of which are related to the difficulty some surgeons experience with the virtual manipulation of cutting tools while watching a monitor, and some of which seem to be inherent in the procedure itself.
-If you have been injured by the negligent performance of laparoscopic surgery, or if you did not provide your informed consent to any of its realized risks, contact an experienced medical malpractice attorney at Adelman Hirsch & Connors LLP.
+If you have been injured by the negligent performance of laparoscopic surgery, or if you did not provide your informed consent to any of its realized risks, contact an experienced medical malpractice attorney.

-At our Bridgeport, Danbury and Middletown personal injury law firm, each of our name partners is an AV-rated* trial lawyer with more than 25 years of experience with the investigation and proof of complex injury claims.
+At our Bridgeport or Danbury law firm, our AV-rated* trial lawyer has more than 25 years of experience with the investigation and proof of complex injury claims.
 Medical malpractice cases have long represented an important part of our caseload, and in recent years, we have represented an increasing number of clients who have suffered serious injuries as a consequence of botched laparoscopy.